DanteAlonsoHT/group_our_transactions/README.md

-In this project, I've been working on making an app to register financial investments with cryptos and no crytos, you can generate different portfolios to group your investments according to your requirements, also you can support someone's portfolio, but it only if you and your partners want to do that.
+In this project, I've been working on making an app to register financial investments with cryptos and no cryptos, you can generate different portfolios to group your investments according to your requirements, also you can support someone's portfolio, but it only if you and your partners want to do that.

-This project was created according to the requierements by client to generate a rails app Minimum Viable Product MVP, feel free to give me your feedback and feel free to use it if you want to do it as well.
+This project was created according to the requirements of the client to generate a rails app Minimum Viable Product MVP, feel free to give me your feedback and feel free to use it if you want to do it as well.

 ### Disclamer ⚠